Chart Color Schemes

 Alexandria has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 73 projects potentially impacting the area.
-Notable ones include The Erskineville Project at Ashmore Precinct, Erskineville Village, One Sydney Park, and Green Square to Ashmore Connector via Ngamuru Avenue.
-The following list details those most relevant.
+The performance of a region is significantly impacted by alterations in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 73 such projects that could potentially affect this area.
+Notable projects include The Erskineville Project (Ashmore Precinct), Erskineville Village, One Sydney Park, and Green Square to Ashmore Connector (Ngamuru Avenue).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.